Home » How to Get Into Medical School: What Admissions Committees Look For

 X Factor

-Aside from all these requirements, try to participate in experiences that you take pride in doing and that genuinely interest you, not ones that simply fill out the needed checkboxes for your application.
+Aside from all these requirements, try to participate in experiences that you take pride in doing and that genuinely interest you, not ones that simply fill out the needed checkboxes for your medical school application.
 Enjoying the work you do will allow you to have fun with it and even offer respite from the demands of rigorous pre-med coursework or MCAT studying.
 When you are looking for experiences, try to find something that you see yourself in long time.
 A long time spent in a dedicated position is more valuable than a lot of little stints in a few experiences.
 In addition, don’t compare yourself to others!
 Types of research, volunteering, shadowing, and other experiences are all different, and the number of hours in one, or achievement and dedication to another aren’t comparable.
 What matters most are the experiences you gain and how those experiences will shape you into the physician you aspire to become.